loxaxs/banned-from-equestria-daily-TAS/README.md

 - Trixie
     - Changing between Earth pony, Pegasus and Unicorn
     - Her talking longer the first time we chat with her
-    - Her talking longer when she sees want her transformation book
+    - Her talking longer when she sees we want her transformation book
 - Getting
     - Vinyl (aka.
 DjP0n3) (/)
     - Trixie (only with shield breaker A)